 If the victim appears unresponsive:

-Shout the person’s name out to get the attention.
-If no response is noted tap the person’s shoulders while calling out their name.
+Shout the person’s name out to get their attention.
+If no response is noted, tap the person’s shoulders while calling out their name.
 Check the person’s breathing for not more than 10 seconds.

 If the victim is breathing:

 Loosen any tight clothing on the patient’s body, including belts and ties.
 Call emergency numbers and request help.
 Conduct a body check on the patient.
 Put the patient into a recovery position by rolling him to the side.